Last modified: Nov. 27, 2024, 12:22 p.m.

 The cocoon is tough, hard and white.
 The pupa is brown.

 The eggs are deposited in heaps, containing 20 to 50 eggs, on branches of the hostplant and close to a bud.
 The female covers the eggs with a gel-like layer.
-Inside the eggs, the small caterpillars already develop in late summer and they hibernate under their eggshells.
+Inside the eggs, the small caterpillars already develop in late summer and hibernate under their eggshells.
 In springtime, they eat their way in the young buds and, later on, spin young leaves together and make small blotch mines in them.
 These infested shoots and young leaves often go limp early.
-But soon, the caterpillars leave their mines and start to construct the well-known communal webs that can cover entire bushes and wherein the caterpillars live gregariously together to feed on the leaves of the hostplant.
-Eventually, the pupation takes place, often arranged side by side, near the bottom of the web in a hard and white cocoon.
+But soon, the caterpillars leave their mines and start to construct the well-known communal webs that can cover entire bushes wherein the caterpillars live gregariously together to feed on the leaves of the hostplant.
+Eventually, the pupation occurs, often arranged side by side, near the bottom of the web in a hard and white cocoon.

 The adults are attracted to light.

-One generation a year: from mid June till the end of August.
+One generation a year from mid-June till the end of August.

 The larvae feed monophagously on the leaves of Euonymus spp. and especially Euonymus europaeus.